replit/kaboom/create/README.md

   -d, --demo <name>      Start from a demo listed on kaboomjs.com/play
       --spaces <num>     Use spaces instead of tabs for generated files -v, --version <label>  Use a specific kaboom version (default latest)

+EXAMPLE

+  # quick start with default config
+  $ npm init kaboom mygame

+  # need to put all args after -- if using with npm init
+  $ npm init kaboom -- --typescript --demo burp mygame

+  # if installed locally you don't need to use -- when passing options
+  $ create-kaboom -t -s -d burp mygame
 ```